mymth/vanillajs-datepicker/docs/options.md

 The language code of the language used by the date picker.

-> For languages other than `en` to wirk, their locales must be loaded into your project/program.
+> For languages other than `en` to work, their locales must be loaded into your project/program.
 > See [i18n](i18n) for the details.

 #### maxDate